-Automatic Recognition needs good quality recordings to work well.
-See the help below, or follow the Developer Website link to find out how to improve your recordings.
+Automatic Recognition needs good quality recordings to work.
+See the HELP below, or follow the Developer Website link to find out how to improve your recordings.

 How successful is it ?
 Our aim is to get the correct bird in the top three of those listed.
-In our testing of over 1,000 samples we found the success rate of Bird Song Id to be 85%.
+In our testing of over 1,000 samples we found the success rate to be 85%.

-Follow the Developer Website link to see a demo of Bird Song Id Automatic Recognition on YouTube
+Follow the Developer Website link to see a demo of Automatic Recognition on YouTube